Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Conclusion

-To summarize, the key new aspects of the theory include: (i) a mutual feedback between the Bohmian particle and the wavefunction; (ii) a different proposed equation of motion for the Bohmian particle; (iii) a mechanism based on the loss of ergodicity (or trapping) of the Bohmian particle to explain to wavefunction collapse phenomena; (iv) the idea that the collapse mechanism can actually be gradual and local.
-The fact the proposed evolution equations are slightly nonlinear, could enable tests of the proposed theory, as could situations where the Bohmian particle would oscillate in resonance with oscillations in the wavefunction.
-Confirmation would shed light on some of the conceptual foundation of quantum mechanics and could cast doubt over the feasibility of large-scale quantum computers.
+The key new aspects of the theory include: (i) a mutual feedback between the Bohmian particle and the wavefunction; (ii) a different proposed equation of motion for the Bohmian particle; (iii) a mechanism based on the loss of ergodicity (or trapping) of the Bohmian particle to explain to wavefunction collapse phenomena; (iv) the idea that the collapse mechanism can actually be gradual and local.
+An interesting feature of our approach is that it explores slight relaxations of some properties that are strictly imposed in other theories.
+The equivariance of the particle's distribution found in Bohmian-de Broglie pilot wave theories is replaced by fast convergence towards an equilibrium distribution in microscopic systems while macroscopic systems can experience loss of\ ergodicity.
+The strict prohibition of faster-than-light communication in standard quantum mechanics and objective collapse theories is relaxed so that superluminal features are in principle possible, but constrained to small and difficult-to-access regimes.
+Finally, the strict linearity of quantum mechanics is slightly relaxed and this fact could enable tests of the proposed theory.